Mark-Prime/TF2-Recording-Wiki/docs/-How to Contribute/index.md

 The documentation here is built using Zensical.
 For full documentation visit [zensical.org](https://zensical.org/docs/).

+#### Installation

+Follow the [installation guide](https://zensical.org/docs/get-started/) on the Zensical website for your operating system.

 #### Starting Zensical Locally

 While there are more commands within Zensical, there is only one commanded needed to help contribute: